- Read More

 - Painful swelling of the medial arch

 - Pain increased with weight bearing and toe raise

 - Often lateral ankle pain found in addition to medial arch pain

 PTTD is a progressive condition, meaning to say, that if left untreated, PTTD will worsen over time.
-The onset of PTTD begins with focal tendonitis.
-If left untreated, tendonitis will progress to partial and then complete tears of the posterior tibial tendon.
+The onset of PTTD begins with focal tendinitis.
+If left untreated, tendinitis will progress to partial and then complete tears of the posterior tibial tendon.
 As PTTD becomes more severe, the ability of the posterior tibial tendon become less able to support the arch.
-Hence the collapse of the arch associated with PTTD.
+Hence the collapse of the arch associated with stage III PTTD.
 Several classifications have been developed to describe posterior tibial tendon dysfunction.
 The classification as described by Johnson and Strom is most commonly used today.